Guide to the Student Activism Reference Collection, 1934-ongoing

 - WDBS collection, 1949-1983.
 (University Archives, Duke University.)

-[Identification of item], Student Activism Reference Collection, University Archives, Duke University.
+[Identification of item], Student Activism Reference Collection, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Student Activism Reference Collection was compiled by University Archives staff from a variety of sources.